MrRutledge/CVstore/README.md

 [__Seattle Bridge project: __](https://github.com/MrRutledge/Seattle_Bridge_Data_work_flow) Analysis of the data from the Seattle city website to see how cyclists use the bridge.
 Using Jupyter notebook and Sci-kit Learn.

-[**Machine Learning Practice: **](https://github.com/MrRutledge/ML_Practice) This project is for me to practice Algorithms that I have learnt in my Udemy course on new data and different scenariosto use them.
+[**Machine Learning Practice: **](https://github.com/MrRutledge/ML_Practice) This project is for me to practice Algorithms that I have learnt in my Udemy course on new data and different scenarios to use them.
 Both Supervised and Unsupervised methods alike.

 *__JavaScript__*

-[**Memory Game: **](https://github.com/MrRutledge/Memery_Game1)This repo I just followed a short tutorial on Free code camp, its a game written in pure java script.
-The aim is for a player to flip matching cards.
+[**Memory Game: **](https://github.com/MrRutledge/Memery_Game1)This repo I just followed a short tutorial on Free code camp, its a game written in pure JavaScript.
+The aim of the game is for a player to flip the cards until the find matching cards from subsequent flipping.

 *__Univesty Projects__*

 [__Simulation of a two servers system: __](https://github.com/MrRutledge/Simulation_Project.git)Modelled a queuing system for the university canteen using Queuing theory, Excel for analysis and made recommendations to the canteen on what can be done to decrease waiting times for customers.
-Tools: MS Excel, Arena simulation software..
+Tools: MS Excel, Arena simulation software.

 [**Cab Service Database design:**](https://github.com/MrRutledge/Cab_Service_Project.git)Cab Database design:  Designed a relational database for a cab company, the database was designed to help the company manage drivers' such as personal details and information on the taxi runs.
 Grade Awarded: B, Tools: SQL developer and core Java.